369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/knn/README.md

 Knn also doesn't make any assumptions on the underlying data distribution.
 Ie, it's non parametric.
 This can be very useful and is one of the main strengths Knn has.
 In the real world, practical data tends not to obey the typical theoretical assumptions made (eg gaussian mixtures, linearly seperable etc).
 So a non parametric algorithm can be very useful here

-We can expect to find k nearest neighbor used for text categorisation (as will see later) or text mining as a popular use case but it is used in a wide variety of instances.
+We can expect to find k nearest neighbor used for text categorisation (as we will see later) or text mining as popular use cases, but it is used in a wide variety of instances.
 For example in agriculture for the evaluation of forest inventoring, forecasting the stock market / trading futures in finance and various medical practices.

 Lets see how it works